|Years in operation||2018–|

 |Battery||730Wh Supercapacitor Pack with 30 kWh LMP® Battery Pack

-Charged via charging connector at bus stop during normal operation
+Charged via telescopic charging connector at bus stop during normal operations

 |Capacity||9 seated + 13 standing = 22 total

 or 9 seated + 10 standing + 1 wheelchair = 20 total

 The bus began public runs in April 2018.
 Its route takes it from JTC’s CleanTech One to NTU’s North Hill Residence, Foodgle Food Court and NTU’s North Spine (FACTS Lobby), before returning via Foodgle Food Court and CleanTech Two.

 Bearing the registration plate PC6617B, the bus is authorized for use along roads within NTU and Cleantech Park under the Road Traffic (Authorisation of Use) (No. 2) Notification 2016, effective from 18 October 2016 to 17 October 2018 (both dates inclusive).

 Special charging stops have been built at JTC’s CleanTech One and NTU’s North Hill Residences.
 As the bus is configured for a left-hand-drive market, the passenger door and charging connector is on the right side of the bus.

 The vehicle seats 9 passengers and has standing room for 13 more passengers.

 - Volvo Diesel Hybrid Buses procured by LTA